What Is the Statute of Limitations for Wrongful Death?

 The “Discovery Rule” in Wrongful Death Actions

-Most states have a “discovery rule” in place for wrongful death claims that extends the amount of time that a victim’s family members have to file a claim on behalf of a victim.
+Most states have a “discovery rule” in place for wrongful death claims that extend the amount of time that a victim’s family members have to file a claim on behalf of a victim.
 In most states, the discovery rule doesn’t apply to harm that is obvious but is applicable in cases where the effects of harm are delayed and easier to overlook.
 For example, if a surgeon forgets to remove surgical clips after a procedure, and the patient doesn’t experience pain until months afterward, the Statute of Limitations wouldn’t kick in until the harm was “discovered.”

 An example of a situation where the “discovery rule” would apply in a wrongful death case is if someone becomes critically ill, but is unsure of the cause of their illness and it’s later found that someone else’s negligence caused their death.
 In both of these cases, fault in the accident can be proven with proof of critical injuries or death, evidence from the accident, and by filing a personal injury or wrongful death claim with the help of an experienced lawyer.